C. Arnold Anderson

 Charles Arnold Anderson (January 13, 1907 – June 26, 1990) was an American educator and scholar, known for his significant contributions to the fields of comparative education and rural sociology.
 He published under the name C. Arnold Anderson in academic journals.

 Personal life and education

 He was born in Platte, South Dakota, to Edward Thomas and Edith (Orvis).
 He grew up in a rural community which would have some influence on his research.
-Anderson obtained a Bachelor of Arts (B.A.) in 1927, a Master of Arts (M.A.) in 1928, and a Doctor of Philosophy (Ph.D.) in 1932, all from the University of Minnesota.
+Anderson obtained a Bachelor of Arts (B.A.) in 1927, a Master of Arts (M.A.) in 1928, and a Doctor of Philosophy (Ph.D.) in sociology in 1932, all from the University of Minnesota.
 Anderson married Mary Bowman on July 18, 1942.
 Anderson and his wife would collaborate on several research projects together and worked together at the University of Chicago.